tsedio/tsed/docs/docs/converters.md

 # Converters

-The decorator `@JsonProperty` lets you customize serialization and deserialization property when Ts.ED send data as JSON.
+The decorator `@JsonProperty` or `@Property` lets you customize serialization and deserialization property when Ts.ED send data as JSON.

-All following decorators use `@JsonProperty` metadata to deserialize a Plain Object JavaScript to his Model:
+All following decorators use `@Property` metadata to deserialize a Plain Object JavaScript to his Model:

 - `@PathParams(expression?: string)`,
 - `@BodyParams(expression?: string)`,